 The most common is when you choose to use a taxi.
 Now, this is less of a problem these days because there are more rules that taxi drivers have to adhere to, but it doesn’t completely rule out the chances of this happening.

-The good news is that public transport is effortless and very cheap so that you can avoid this to a certain degree.
-A taxi driver may decide to take you on the scenic route to your destination, which costs you a lot more because the fare is determined by the meter and, therefore, by kilometer.
-Efforts, that plus, not every taxi driver will try to do this to you – it’s just the minority that may.
+The good news is that public transport is effortless and very cheap, so that you can avoid it to a certain degree.
+A taxi driver may decide to take you on the scenic route to your destination, which costs you a lot more because the fare is determined by the meter and, therefore, by the kilometer.
+Efforts that, plus not every taxi driver will try to do this to you – it’s just the minority that may.

 Shine Those Shoes